CURENT/ltb/README.md

 This work was supported in part by the Engineering Research Center Program of the National Science Foundation and the Department of Energy under NSF Award Number EEC-1041877 and the CURENT Industry Partnership Program.

-ANDES is authored by [Hantao Cui](https://github.com/cuihantao), AMS is authored by [Qiwei Zhang](https://github.com/qzhang41), DiME and AGVis are developed and maintained by [Nicholas West](https://github.com/TheHashTableSlasher) and [Nicholas Parsly](https://github.com/nparsly).
+ANDES is authored by [Hantao Cui](https://github.com/cuihantao), DiME and AGVis are developed and maintained by [Nicholas West](https://github.com/TheHashTableSlasher) and [Nicholas Parsly](https://github.com/nparsly).

+AMS is under development, stay tuned!

 # License